 \subsection{Comparison with other finite field hypergeometric functions}

-Alternative definitions for hypergeometric functions over finite fields have been given by Greene \cite{Greene}, McCarthy \cite{McCarthy}, and Katz \cite[Ch.
-8.2]{Katz}.
-Sometimes, they are referred to as Gaussian hypergeometric functions or finite hypergeometric functions, see \cite{BCM}.
+Alternative definitions for hypergeometric functions over finite fields have been { given in the papers of Greene \cite{Greene}, McCarthy \cite{McCarthy}, Katz \cite[Ch.
+8.2]{Katz}, and Beukers, Cohen, Mellit \cite{BCM}}.
+Sometimes, they are referred to as Gaussian hypergeometric functions or finite hypergeometric functions.
 For the sake of consistency within this paper, below we use the notation $_{j}\F_k$ rather than $_{j}F_k$ which is used in \cite{Greene} and \cite{McCarthy}.
-We denote Greene's version by
+Greene's version is defined by

 McCarthy's version is defined by